yamchips/issue-tracker/Learning-notes.md

    We can add a `router.refresh()` to force the page to refresh in IssueForm component.

+### Improve the loading experience

+When visiting app/issues/new/page.tsx, we can see a skeleton while loading.
+But when refresh, we see a TextField element and the SimpleMDE is loaded afterwards.
+That's because we dynamically load the SimpleMDE element as a client side component.

+To improve the loading experience of this page, we can dynamically import the entire form.
+So, in IssueForm we delete the dynamic import statement and static import the SimpleMDE element.
+Then, in page.tsx, we dynamically import entire form.
+Besides, we need to set ssr to false and specify loading method to improve refresh experience.
+Finally, we need to set page as a client component.

+In Mosh's video, he applied the same improvement to app/issues/[id]/edit/page.tsx but in the latest version his improvement doesn't work.
+Because:

+**In Next.js 14+, `ssr: false` and dynamic import must be used in client components.
+Client components cannot be asynchronous.**

+Edit page need to find data from database so it's asynchrounous and it must be a server component.
+So, we create a wrapper element to contain the form and make that element client component.

 ## Further work

 1. Update the status of an issue in edit issue page